 Of course, a diagnosis like this isn’t something parents have to figure out.
 But it’s important for parents and caregivers to know what to look for and when to contact a professional.
 This can help you get your child the support or therapies they may need.

 If you’ve heard of childhood apraxia of speech, you may wonder if this condition is linked to autism.
-Children who are autistic or who have apraxia can have similar speech characteristics.
-However, these are different diagnoses.
-Apraxia is not a form of autism.
+They are different diagnoses, and apraxia is not a form of autism.
+But children who are autistic or who have apraxia can have similar speech characteristics.
+And research shows the two conditions often coincide.

 Read on to learn more about autism and apraxia of speech, their signs and similarities, and what to do if you’re concerned about your child’s speech.